hioldbig/neighborFittingAlgorithm/README.md

 POSCAR files

 #### 4. tasks
-directories of calculated structures appended
+Directories of calculated structures appended

 #### hint
 1. All files in cage and its sub-directories are for the purpose of demonstration.